MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-tool.md

 - Any existing data in your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant will be overwritten with data from your on-premises solution, or source, once the data migration process is run.
 If you do not want data in your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online tenant to be overwritten, do not configure the connection.
 - All users that do not have *SUPER* permissions will be automatically reassigned to the intelligent cloud user group.
 This will limit them to read-only access within the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant.
 See more below.
 - If your data source is [!INCLUDE[prodshort](../developer/includes/prodshort.md)] (on-premises), several stored procedures will be added to the SQL Server instance that you define.
 These stored procedures are required to migrate data from your SQL Server database to the Azure SQL server associated with your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant.
-- In the current version of [!INCLUDE[prodshort](../developer/includes/prodshort.md)], the amount of data that can be migrated for any tenant is limited to 150 GB.
-If your database is larger than 150 GB, try reducing the number of companies you are migrating data for.
-This can done using the company selection within the assisted setup guide.
-Additional options for databases exceeding 150 GB will be available in future updates.
+- In the current version of [!INCLUDE[prodshort](../developer/includes/prodshort.md)], the migration tool has been optimized to migrate databases up to 50 GB.
+If your database is larger than 50 GB, try reducing the number of companies you are migrating data for.
+This can be done using the company selection within the assisted setup wizard.
+If you want to add more companies after the first selection of companies you can add additional companies in the cloud migration management page under the actions.

+If you are looking at migrating a larger size database we recommend reaching out to the support team and working with them to make sure the migration is successful for a larger database size.
+Options for databases exceeding 50 GB will be available in future updates as we are continually working on improving and optimizing the migration tool for larger database sizes.

 - Before setting up the connection to the cloud migration, ensure that at least one user in the system that has *SUPER* permissions.
 This is the only user that will be allowed to make changes in the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant.
 - Configuring the cloud environment will have no impact on any users or data in your on-premises solution.